 Update October 2019 – Public Support For Campaign

-Reading came out in support of MP Matt Rhoda’s campaign to save the town’s famous landmark.
+Reading came out in support of MP Matt Rodda’s campaign to save the town’s famous landmark.
 Residents gave a hug in support of plans for the gaol to house a new theatre and arts centre.
 Campaigners have called on the Ministry of Justice to stop the empty prison site from being sold to the highest bidder for housing.

 Update October 2019 – Reading Gaol For Sale

 The Ministry of Justice has put Reading Gaol up for sale.
 As the gaol’s western car park contains the important East End of the abbey church (and likely location of Henry I’s burial place) the sale is a significant move for the future of the Hidden Abbey Project and its proposed archaeological investigation to uncover the lost abbey church.
 Archaeological investigations on the heritage site would require the landowner’s permission.

 The July/August issue of British Archaeology magazine published an important article that raised the issue of the refusal of the Ministry of Justice to publish the recent MOLA investigations, and with calls for a properly resourced public research project to be implemented.
 It is hoped this might fund the research of the Hidden Abbey Project.

 Sadly a second article by Mike Pitts makes a number of inaccurate assertions about the Hidden Abbey Project.1 The project has received £10k of funding for the archaeological phase of its investigations (with the car park archaeology likely costing c. £55k); the research project is not being done for personal profit or gain; and no archaeologists have signed, or been asked to sign, confidentiality contracts.